Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Introduction

 Much progress in the theory of open quantum systems has been made and various approximate techniques have been developed.
-However, in most of existing techniques, approximations fold or mask the information of correlations into the master equation of the system in a seemingly unrecoverable fashion.
+However, in most of the existing techniques, approximations fold or mask the information of system-environment correlations into the master equation of the system.
 As a result, reduced system master equations are basically meant to provide dynamical properties of the system only.
-For example, in the standard weak-coupling Lindblad and Redfield master equations, the explicit dependence of the dynamics on correlation is discarded in the derivation with the Born approximation.
-It projects the correlated state of the total system to the uncorrelated product state of the system and the bath \cite{book:Breuer-Petruccione, book:Rivas-Huelga}.
-However, further investigations have shown that correlation can exist between the system and bath even when the Born approximation has been applied \cite{Rivas-damped, Brask}.
+For example, in the standard weak-coupling Lindblad and Redfield master equations, the explicit dependence of the dynamics on the correlation is discarded in the derivation with the Born approximation.
+This approximation projects the correlated state of the total system to the uncorrelated product state of the system and the environment \cite{book:Breuer-Petruccione, book:Rivas-Huelga}.
+However, further investigations have shown that correlation can exist between the system and environment even when the Born approximation has been applied \cite{Rivas-damped, Brask}.
 This implies that correlation is somehow masked even in Markovian master equations.
-In other techniques, such as the second-order time-convolutionless master equations (TCL$2$) and the second-order Nakajima-Zwanzig equation (NZ$2$), the approximation is based on expanding the exact dynamics in terms of the system-bath coupling \cite{book:Breuer-Petruccione, book:Rivas-Huelga, Nakajima, Zwanzig, Breuer-proj, devega, Maniscalco, Breuer-Kappler}.
+In other techniques, such as the second-order Nakajima-Zwanzig equation (NZ$2$) and the second-order time-convolutionless master equations (TCL$2$), the approximation is based on expanding the exact dynamics in terms of the system-environment coupling \cite{book:Breuer-Petruccione, book:Rivas-Huelga, Nakajima, Zwanzig, Breuer-proj, devega, Maniscalco, Breuer-Kappler}.
 Although in NZ$2$ and TCL$2$ there are no strong approximations such as the Born one, correlation becomes inconspicuous in the resulting master equations.
-Despite many efforts to take into account correlation beyond traditional approximations \cite{Nazir-etal, pollock-1, paz-silva}, the exact form and role of system-bath correlation in open-system master equations have remained mostly elusive.
+Despite many efforts to take into account correlation beyond traditional approximations \cite{Nazir-etal, pollock-1, paz-silva}, the exact form and role of system-environment correlation in open-system master equations have remained mostly elusive.
+Recently, by introducing a universal Lindblad-like (ULL) dynamical master equation \cite{PRX} it has been possible to treat the system-environment correlation operator explicitly, which enables approximations of correlation to different orders of the interaction Hamiltonian.
+Retaining correlation to first order gives the ULL$2$ master equation (or a Markovian reduction thereof, referred to as MLL).
+However, an important open question persists: what is the explicit form of the approximate correlation in the commonly used master equations and how does it affect their domain of validity?
+Note that this question goes beyond investigating how \textit{initial} correlations may affect the dynamics \cite{in-cor-1, in-cor-2, in-cor-3, in-cor-4, in-cor-5, in-cor-6, in-cor-7, in-cor-8}.